tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 HPKE (Hybrid public key encryption) {{?RFC9180}} deals with a variant of KEM which is essentially a PKE of arbitrary sized plaintexts for a recipient public key.
 It works with a combination of KEMs, KDFs and AEAD schemes (Authenticated Encryption with Additional Data).
 HPKE includes three authenticated variants, including one that authenticates possession of a pre-shared key and two optional ones that authenticate possession of a key encapsulation mechanism (KEM) private key.
 Kyber, which is a KEM does not support the static-ephemeral key exchange that allows HPKE based on DH based KEMs its (optional) authenticated modes as discussed in Section 1.2 of {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.

-## Security properties
+## Security property

-* IND-CCA2 : Kyber, Classic McEliece, Saber all provide IND-CCA2 security.
-IND-CCA2 (INDistinguishability under Chosen-Ciphertext Attack, version 2) is an advanced security notion for encryption schemes.
+* IND-CCA2 : IND-CCA2 (INDistinguishability under Chosen-Ciphertext Attack, version 2) is an advanced security notion for encryption schemes.
 It ensures the confidentiality of the plaintext, resistance against chosen-ciphertext attacks, and prevents the adversary from forging new ciphertexts.
+An appropriate definition of IND-CCA2 security for KEMs can be found in [CS01] and [BHK09].
+Kyber, Classic McEliece and Saber provide IND-CCA2 security.

+Understanding IND-CCA2 security is essential for individual involved in designing or implementing cryptographic systems to to evaluate the strength of the algorithm, assess its suitability for specific use cases, and ensure that data confidentiality and security requirements are met.

 # PQC Signatures